SepehrSPR/Yolov7-ObjectDetection-on-FootballDataset-colab/README.md

-# YOLOv7 Training and Detection Pipeline
+# YOLOv7 Training and Detection Pipelinee

 This project involves training and utilizing the YOLOv7 model for object detection on a custom dataset.
 Below is a summary of the steps taken to achieve this, including data preparation, model training, and detection on new videos.